This article has been compiled from various published materials and my own personal family research. See the bibliography at the bottom of the page.

 She married Thomas Henry Guerins and had 5 children.
 Due to his job in Woolworths, the family moved around, eventually settling in Dublin.
 She died at her daughter’s home in Dudley, UK but was buried in Sutton cemetery in Dublin.

 Michael Joyce was elected an Alderman of Limerick Corporation in 1899, and became a Member of Parliament for Limerick city the following year.
 He retained his seat until 1918.
-He also become Lord Mayor of Limerick in 1905-1906.
+He also became Mayor of Limerick in 1905-1906.
 He hosted the Lord Lieutenant and his wife in 1906.
 Family lore records that it was suggested to Joyce by Lord Aberdeen that if he were to invite King Edward VII to Limerick during his tenure, and the visit went well, that he could expect a knighthood.
 As a proud member of the Irish Party, Joyce felt he could not do so.

 During his time in the House of Commons, he was heavily involved in the Pilotage Act of 1913, and also became President of the United Kingdom Pilots Association.